swhitefi/Comparative_Genomics/day1_afternoon/README.md

 [[back to top]](https://github.com/alipirani88/Comparative_Genomics/blob/master/day1_afternoon/README.md)
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

-A visual visualization of all these various output files helps in making some significant decisions and inferences about your entire analysis.
-There are wide variety of visualization tools out there that you can choose from for this purpose.
+A visual visualization of all of these various output files helps in making some significant decisions and inferences about your entire analysis.
+There are a wide variety of visualization tools out there that you can choose from for this purpose.
 We will be using [Artemis](http://www.sanger.ac.uk/science/tools/artemis) here, developed by Sanger Institute for viewing BAM and vcf files for manual inspection of some of the variants.